charliecheung/website/README.md

 # Personal website

-This static website was created using HTML and CSS to act as a portfolio.
+This static website was created using HTML and CSS to act as a portfolio and is hosted on Netlify.

 ## Requirements